Emma of Waldeck and Pyrmont: Queen of the Netherlands

-Princess Emma married the elderly King William III in Arolsen on 7 January 1879, two years after the death of his first wife, Sophie of Württemberg.
+Princess Emma married the much older King William III at Arolsen Castle on 7 January 1879, two years after the death of his first wife, Sophie of Württemberg.
 The king, born in 1817, was no less than forty-one years older than Emma; indeed, all three of his children from his first marriage were older than her.
 Two of his three sons were still alive at the time of Emma's wedding, and the match was not motivated by the need to produce an heir.
 The marriage was suggested during William's visit to Pyrmont in 1878.
 Emma was one of several daughters of a minor German prince, with very moderate marriage prospects, and her parents were enthused by the idea that their daughter would become a queen on her wedding day.
 Emma, raised in a loving and conservative family, acceded to the wishes of her beloved parents without demur.
 Immediately after the engagement, she began receiving lessons in the Dutch language.

 The king had three sons from his first marriage, William, Maurice, and Alexander, the youngest of whom was seven years older than Emma.
 Maurice had died in childhood, but the other two were alive to receive their step-mother.
-Six months after the wedding, Crown Prince William died in France of a combination of typhus, liver complaints (excessive indulgence in drink).
-The King's youngest son, Alexander, than became heir apparent.
+Six months after the wedding, Crown Prince William died in France of a combination of typhus, and liver complaints (excessive indulgence in drink).
+The King's youngest son, Alexander, then became heir apparent.

 In August 1880, Emma became a mother with the birth of what would be her only child, the future Queen Wilhelmina.
 When her last surviving stepson Alexander, Prince of Orange died in 1884, her daughter became heiress to the throne.
-This changed Emma's own position, since it was likely that her daughter would succeed while yet a minor, in which case Emma herself would be regent during the minority.
+This changed Emma's position, since it was likely that her daughter would succeed while yet a minor, in which case Emma herself would be regent during the minority.

 After the death of his youngest son, the king retired from public life due to his health conditions, and Emma undertook the task of nursing him.